A look at some little-known facts about the royal residence.

-Other unproven rumours include a tunnel between the palace and Clarence House, and a branch of the Post Office Railway running right under the Palace.
+Other unproven rumours include a tunnel between the palace and Clarence House (former residence of the Queen Mother), and a branch of the Post Office Railway running right under the Palace.

 3. London's oldest helicopter pad

 The garden is the oldest helicopter pad in London... sort of.
-A helicopter was first landed in the garden just before the Queen’s Coronation in 1953, not on an official helipad, but in a helicopter landing area, which continued to be used for many years.
+A helicopter was first landed in the garden just before Queen Elizabeth II’s Coronation in 1953, not on an official helipad, but in a helicopter landing area, which continued to be used for many years.

 Nearly 50 years later, in 2000, the Royal family had had enough of the lawn being destroyed by helicopter landings, so an official helipad was built in the gardens.
 A concrete helipad was considered far too unsightly, so the Royal helipad is created from a layer of matting underneath grass.

-By comparison, the heliport at Battersea opened in 1959, and London's Air Ambulance has been operating from the top of the Royal London in Whitechapel since 1989, putting Her Maj well ahead of the trend in helicopters.
+By comparison, the heliport at Battersea opened in 1959, and London's Air Ambulance has been operating from the top of the Royal London in Whitechapel since 1989, putting the Royals well ahead of the trend in helicopters.

 4. Royal births and deaths

 Only one monarch was both born in the palace and died there: Edward VII.
-More recently, Queen Elizabeth II, gave birth to the Prince of Wales and Prince Andrew at the palace.
+More recently, Queen Elizabeth II gave birth to King Charles III and Prince Andrew at the palace.